SpineEventEngine/SpineEventEngine.github.io/docs/guides/validation-user-guide.md

 ## Validation options
 ### Required fields

-In Protobuf 2 the concept of required fields used to be built into the language.
-This proved to be a [design mistake](https://stackoverflow.com/a/31814967/3183076) and in Protobuf 3 all the fields are optional.
-However, we've revived the concept in Spine Validation library.
-Unlike the Protobuf 2 `required` fields, our `(required)` fields do not affect message serialization and thus can be ignored.
-Rather than guarding a technical invariant, `(required)` guards a domain model invariant.
-The choice whether or not to use validation lies solely on the developer.
+When modelling a domain, we often come up to certain data points which cannot be skipped.
+Those are represented by required fields of an entity state, a Command, an Event, etc. Protobuf 2 used to have a native support for required fields.
+However, from serialization perspective, that proved to be a [design mistake](https://stackoverflow.com/a/31814967/3183076).
+If a required field was missing, the message could not be serialized and sent over the wire.
+Also, it is often too easy to add a new required field, thereby breaking backwards-compatibility of the message type.
+In Protobuf 3 all the fields are optional.

+In the Validation library, we've revived the concept of required fields.
+The difference to the Protobuf 2 variant is that out required fields do not affect the serialization of the message.
+If a required field is missing, it still can be serialized and passed over the wire.
+By separating validation from serialization, we allow users to choose to ignore validation errors and still transfer messages over the wire when needed.

 #### How required fields work